A woman escaped a makeshift cinder block ‘dungeon’ in Oregon, police say. The FBI believes there are more victims in other states – KION546

 “Zuberi told the victim she was under arrest,” the Klamath Falls Police Department said in a news release.
 “The victim reported Zuberi had a firearm, police patches, a taser, and other law enforcement equipment.”

-He then drove back to his Klamath Falls home – more than 450 miles away – stopping on the way to sexually assault her, the victim told detectives, the news release said.
+He then drove back to his Klamath Falls home – more than 450 miles away – stopping on the way to sexually assault her, the victim told detectives, according to the news release.

+At one point during the drive, the woman noticed a map application on the suspect’s cell phone that indicated they were 2 hours and 4 minutes away from the set destination, according to an affidavit reviewed by CNN.
+The woman “knew at that point that Zuberi was not a police officer and that she was being kidnapped,” the affidavit says.

 Upon arriving at the home, he placed the woman in “a makeshift cell he had constructed in his garage” made of cinder blocks and a metal door that was locked from the outside and left her there, the FBI said.